 Run the .bat file using a DOS command window.
 When ready to stop the start / acquire data / stop sequence, simply close the DOS window.

-Appendix II: Configure (.con) File Format
+Appendix II: Configure (.con or .xmlcon) File Format

-Modify the .con file by selecting Configure Inputs, clicking on the Instrument Configuration tab in the dialog box, and clicking on Modify.
-Shown below is a line-by-line description of the .con file contents, which can be viewed in a text editor.
+Modify a .con or .xmlcon configuration file by selecting Configure Inputs, clicking on the Instrument Configuration tab in the dialog box, and clicking on Modify.